sujanmamidi/Pop-Seq/README.md

 Pheotype based bulks are alternative to population based approaches like Bi-Parental QTL mapping and Association mapping.
 SNP frequency differences of these bulks helps identify candidate regions/genes.
 FIXED sites offer the best resolution for identification of QTL.

-There are 4 snp types based on the frequency in each of the bulk.
-Fixed site - Allele frequency is 100% for each of the pop, but Alternate alleles in each of the population.
-Shared site - Both alleles present in both the populations.
-Unique_pop (Uniq_pop1 and Uniq_pop2) - Allele frequency of one allele is 100% in only one population, but other population has both alleles.
+There are 4 snp types based on the frequency in each of the bulk.\n Fixed site - Allele frequency is 100% for each of the pop, but Alternate alleles in each of the population.\n Shared site - Both alleles present in both the populations.\n Unique_pop (Uniq_pop1 and Uniq_pop2) - Allele frequency of one allele is 100% in only one population, but other population has both alleles.

 Usage:
 The first awk code reads a vcf file (SNP from bulks) and determines the site type.
-The output is then read into R to create a distribution using sliding windows either for all sites or specific set or based on delta
-(difference in frequencies of the two bulks)
+The output is then read into R to create a distribution using sliding windows either for all sites or specific set or based on delta (difference in frequencies of the two bulks)

-### Step 1: Determine SNP Type
+### Step 1: Determine SNP Type \n
-Uncompressed file : cat my.vcf | awk -f identifySnpTypePools.awk > my.vcf.sitetype
+Uncompressed file : cat my.vcf | awk -f identifySnpTypePools.awk > my.vcf.sitetype \n
 bz2 compressed file : bzip2 -dck my.vcf.bz2 | awk -f identifySnpTypePools.awk > my.vcf.sitetype

 ### Step 2:read the awk input from previous awk step